 • CFDs on Commodity Futures: No

-• Lowest Margin: $20 per contract
+• Lowest margin for commodities trading: $20 per contract.

 Overall, costs are very competitive as there are zero platform, routing, data, deposit, withdrawal or inactivity fees.
-The Plus500 Futures Trading Academy is also an excellent resource of high-quality educational materials.
+The Plus500 Futures Trading Academy is also an excellent source of high-quality educational materials.
 A library of articles and videos covers the basics of futures trading, commodity markets, and some futures trading strategies to get started with.

 Pros